henryzord/PBIL/README.md

 --resources-path resources --n-jobs 1 --heap-size 4g --n-generations 2 --n-individuals 10 --n-samples 1
 --learning-rate 0.5 --selection-share 0.5
 ```

+### Running nested cross-validation

+You can call the bash script `nestedcv_pbil.sh` for running the nested cross-validation proposed in the
+[EDNEL](https://github.com/henryzord/ednel) algorithm, which is compared to PBIL.

 ### Just using the algorithm as-is

 On the other hand, if you do not want to reproduce the experiments presented in the paper, you can use the algorithm